 Although the Expenditure and Funding Analysis reflects the main variances, for operational reporting the Council's Comprehensive Income and Expenditure reflects proper accounting practice.
 The Comprehensive Income and Expenditure Statement movements are not directly comparable with the movements in the Expenditure and Funding analysis.
 In addition the Unaudited Annual Accounts reflect the most up to date structure e.g. Housing & Environment replaced Housing & Community Safety and the Environment Service and Culture is now reported within Corporate & Democratic Services.
-These adjustments have resulted in some transfer of expenditure and income between Services.
+These adjustmen ts have resulted in some reclassification of expenditure and income between Services.
+The 2017/18 Comprehensive Income and Expenditure Statement and Group Income and Expenditure Statement have been restated for these changes to structures.